piercecohen1/goscripts-oscp/README.md

 alias path='/path/to/goscripts-oscp/path/copy_path'
 ```
 Note that if you you relocate the binaries, you will need to update the path for each alias.

+## Known Issues
+- Automatically copying to the system clipboard may not work on Linux